wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

     (2A) Notwithstanding anything in subsections (1) and (2)(b), the court may specify both the period of 12 months that, in relation to any managership, is to constitute a year for the purposes of any statement required to be filed under subsection (2)(b) and the transitional arrangements that, in relation to statements required to be filed under subsection (2)(b), are to apply in relation to a change of balance date.

-    (3) Every manager commits an offence and is liable upon conviction on indictment to imprisonment for a term not exceeding 3 years who, in a statement filed under this section, includes any particular knowing it to be false.
+    (3) Every manager commits an offence and is liable upon conviction to imprisonment for a term not exceeding 3 years who, in a statement filed under this section, includes any particular knowing it to be false.

-    (4) Every manager commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who fails to file a statement when required to do so by subsection (2).
+    (4) Every manager commits an offence and is liable on conviction to a fine not exceeding $1,000 who fails to file a statement when required to do so by subsection (2).

     Section 45(2A): inserted, on 1 July 1994, by section 5 of the Protection of Personal and Property Rights Amendment Act 1994 (1994 No 54).

+    Section 45(3): amended, on 1 July 2013, by [section 413][192] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 45(4): amended, on 1 July 2013, by [section 413][192] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 46 Statement to be examined by or on behalf of Public Trust